 What is ROCA Care

 If you are not ready to have preventative surgery, ROCA Care may be a helpful option.
-The ROCA Test is a surveillance test that monitors whether you are developing ovarian cancer.
+The ROCA Test is a surveillance test that monitors whether have ovarian cancer.
 Four monthly use of the ROCA Test increasing your chances of catching ovarian cancer in it’s early stages.